harishbalakrishnan3/aiops_e2e/README.md

 poetry install
 ```

+# To format the files manually
+pre-commit run --all-files

+# To Automatically run the formatter pre commit run :
+pre-commit install

 ### Pre-requisites for Behave Tests

 1. Add your CDO token in `.env` file located at the project root directory.